sysfce2/SFML_AlceEngine/Documentation/CLI/cli.md

 Within this directory, you'll find 2 folders:

-* <ins>Assets</ins>: This folder serves as the asset repository for your project, where you should store all game resources.
+* ```Assets```: This folder serves as the asset repository for your project, where you should store all game resources.

-* <ins>SFML-2.6.1</ins>: This directory contains SFML stuff.
+* ```SFML-2.6.1```: This directory contains SFML stuff.
 Do not delete this folder.

-Additionally, there are 3 files:
+Additionally, there are 4 files:

+* ```alce.cpp```: This file is the code for the CLIs executable.

-* <ins>cli.py</ins>: This file contains the source code for the CLI.
+* ```cli.py```: This file contains the source code for the CLI.
 You have full freedom to modify it.
 To use it instead of the official executable, replace the "./Build/alce" command with "python3 ./Build/cli.py".

-* <ins>settings.json</ins>: This file holds essential project data such as name, icon, and the current compiler binary path (which is undefined by default but may be necessary for certain CLI commands).
+* ```settings.json```: This file holds essential project data such as name, icon, and the current compiler binary path (which is undefined by default but may be necessary for certain CLI commands).

-* <ins>alce.exe</ins>: This file is the official executable for the CLI.
+* ```alce.exe```: This file is the official executable for the CLI.

-# <ins>alce init</ins>
+# init

 ### Command Syntax
 ```bash
 ./Build/alce [init, i]
 ```

-Creates the required configuration file "<ins>Build/Settings.json</ins>" with the next fields:
+Creates the required configuration file "```Build/Settings.json```" with the next fields:

 * __Compiler__:
   * __"bin-path"__: the bin path of the MinGW32 compiler.